Roger Highfield

-Roger Ronald Highfield (born 1958 in Griffithstown, Wales) is an author, science journalist, broadcaster and Science Director at the Science Museum Group.
+Roger Ronald Highfield (born 1958) is a Welsh author, science journalist, broadcaster and Science Director at the Science Museum Group.

 Education

 Highfield was educated at Chase Side Primary School in Enfield and Christ's Hospital in Horsham.
 He studied Chemistry at Pembroke College, Oxford and was awarded a Master of Arts degree in chemistry in 1980 followed by a Doctor of Philosophy for research on neutron scattering from chemical species.

 During his research career, he was the first to bounce a neutron off a soap bubble while he was working at the Institut Laue Langevin.

 Career

 Highfield served as the science editor of The Daily Telegraph for more than 20 years.
 During that time he set up a long running science writing award for young people, a photography competition, the 'scientists meet the media' party, and organised mass experiments from 1994 with BBC's Tomorrow's World, called Live Lab and Megalab, such as the 'Truth Test' with Richard Wiseman.